Home / Comparisons / Rocket Languages vs Babbel

 The grammar lessons add tons of value

 The point of these shorter lessons is to explain the structural differences between English and the language you’re learning.
-Plus, Rocket also tosses in some important cultural tidbits along the way in these lessons, which is really nice.
+Rocket also tosses in some important cultural tidbits along the way in these lessons, which is nice.
+You really feel like you’re absorbing the culture along the way, not just picking up a few words here and there.

 Babbel Lessons

-Shifting over to Babbel, they take a fairly different approach.
-With Babbel, assuming you have no working knowledge of the language you’re learning, you’ll start in the newcomer level, and aim to complete one lesson per day.
+If listening to extended conversations sounds overwhelming, you might prefer Babbel’s more gradual approach.
+Assuming you have no working knowledge of the language you’re learning, you’ll start in the newcomer level and aim to complete one lesson per day.

-This is a little different from Rocket because of lesson length.
-Whereas the Rocket lessons are about an hour long from end-to-end (making it somewhat hard to finish a whole lesson in one day), the Babbel lessons are pretty short in length (like the lessons from Duolingo).
+Babbel lessons are shorter, which makes them much easier to fit into a busy day.
+Whereas the Rocket lessons are about an hour long from end-to-end (making it somewhat hard to finish a whole lesson in one day), the Babbel lessons are pretty short (like the lessons from Duolingo).

 They generally take about 15 minutes to finish.
-They go by pretty fast and are much more manageable than doing an entire Rocket lesson from end-to-end.
+They go by pretty fast and are much more manageable than doing an entire Rocket lesson.

 Babbel Spanish exercise